Tauranga City Council facing two separate Bella Vista lawsuits

-The Tauranga City Council is now facing two separate lawsuits with Bella Vista homeowners, vowing to "fight this through to the end".
+The Tauranga City Council is now facing two separate lawsuits from Bella Vista homeowners, who are vowing to "fight this through to the end".

 Nineteen of the homeowners announced yesterday at a press conference that they would be filing their own legal proceedings against Tauranga City Council.